brujoand/blog.brujordet.no/content/post/productivity/Clauding_from_anywhere.md

 plug that into my work laptop, execute the script, enter my decryption password and it automatically uses ssh to connect home through the Wireguard tunnel using the docker container.
-To make this approach more useful though I started running Claude in a Tmux session so I could keep going exactly where I left of earlier.
+To make this approach more useful though I started running Claude in a Tmux session so I could keep going exactly where I left off earlier.
 The script now automatically attaches to the running tmux session, but still this wasn't quite enough.

 # The mobile stage